Ankalagon: Description

-Ecology
+Paleoecology

 The strong jaw musculature specialized for up-and-down biting rather than side-to-side grinding movement, and the triangular, laterally compressed premolars and molars with carnassial notches of Ankalagon are typical of mesonychids.
-Though no living group of animals has similar structures, these features suggest that A. saurognathus was carnivorous.
+Although no living group of animals has similar structures, these features suggest that this genus was carnivorous.
 Paleontologists believe that mesonychids would not have been able to slice meat as effectively as other carnivorous animals, but large genera like Ankalagon would have used their pointed teeth to grab a chunk of meat and their unusually strong jaw muscles to pull it free from a large carcass, perhaps bracing it with their front feet.
-Whether the genus was active hunters, scavengers, or both is unknown.
+Whether members of the genus were active hunters, scavengers, or both is unknown.

-The evidence of sexual dimorphism in Ankalagon suggests that they formed either permanent social groups (like a pride of lions) or temporary associations (like a lek of grouse) of one male and several females; all living species of Carnivora as well as Primates that show sexual dimorphism in canine size form mating groups of this type.
+The evidence of sexual dimorphism in Ankalagon suggests that they formed either permanent social groups (like a pride of lions) or temporary associations (like a lek of grouse) of one male and several females.
+All living species of carnivorans as well as primates that show sexual dimorphism in canine size form mating groups of this type.